BrunoBoehm/code-notes/SQL_ORM_ActiveRecord.md

 We can now run rake `db:migrate`.

 ##### AR Macros
+Active Record and Routings are the most important things in a Rails App.
+Spend time plaing around!

 A macro is a method that writes code for us (think metaprogramming).
 By invoking a few methods that come with Active Record, we can implement all of these associations.
 We'll be using the following AR macros (or methods):
 - [has_many](http://guides.rubyonrails.org/association_basics.html#the-has-many-association)